health alternative header

 • Conventional Medicine

-the well known high-tech medicine with surgery, prescription drugs, and more.
+tell well known high-tech medicine with surgery, prescription drugs, and more.
 Medicine as practiced by holders of M.D. degrees and by their allied health professionals.

 • Alternative Medicine